-- 10.1 Athletes Commission: The NZOC must maintain an Athletes Commission which shall serve as a consultative body and provide a link between active New Zealand athletes and the NZOC.
+- 10.1 Athletes' Commission: The NZOC must maintain an Athletes' Commission which shall serve as a consultative body and provide a link between active New Zealand athletes and the NZOC.
 Its structure, purpose, membership and extent of operations shall be consistent with the guidelines of the IOC and determined by the Board.
-The Athletes Commission is entitled to have two delegates attend and speak at the General Assembly.
-For voting rights see Rule 18. - 10.2 Education Commission: The NZOC must maintain an Education Commission, which will function as the NZ Olympic Academy, and may also be known as the NZOA to assist the Board in determining strategies to promote Olympism through education.
-Its structure, purpose, membership and extent of operations shall be determined by the Board. - 10.3 Olympians Commission: The NZOC must maintain an Olympians Commission which shall serve as a consultative body and provide a link between active New Zealand Olympians and the NZOC.
+The Athletes' Commission is entitled to have two (2) delegates attend and speak at the General Assembly.
+For voting rights, see Rule 18. - 10.2 Education Commission: The NZOC must maintain an Education Commission, which will function as the NZ Olympic Academy, and may also be known as the NZOA to assist the Board in determining strategies to promote Olympism through education.
+Its structure, purpose, membership and extent of operations shall be determined by the Board.
+The Education Commission is entitled to have two (2) delegates attend and speak at the General Assembly.
+The Education Commission delegates have no voting rights at the General Assembly. - 10.3 Olympians' Commission: The NZOC must maintain an Olympians' Commission which shall serve as a consultative body and provide a link between active New Zealand Olympians and the NZOC.
 Its structure, purpose, membership and extent of operations shall be consistent with the guidelines of the World Olympians Association and determined by the Board.
-The Olympians Commission is entitled to have two delegates attend and speak at the General Assembly.
-The Olympians Commission delegates have no voting rights at the General Assembly.
+The Olympians' Commission is entitled to have two (2) delegates attend and speak at the General Assembly.
+The Olympians' Commission delegates have no voting rights at the General Assembly.